stormchaserroleplaying/stormchaserRPG/Skills/Nature/index.md

 ---

 # Nature
-Your nature check measures your ability to recall lore about terrain, plants and animals, the weather, and natural cycles.
+Nature is an **Intelligence**-based skill that measures your ability to recall lore about terrain, plants and animals, the weather, and natural cycles.

 ## Subskills